EHB-MCT/assignment-2-TuurVanBergen/README.md

 # Data Collection and Visualization Tool

 A full-stack project designed to collect, store, and visualize user data interactively.
-This tool utilizes a React frontend, a Node.js backend, and a database for storage.
+The project is modular and extensible, allowing future integration with external APIs such as the Spotify API.

 ## Features